top of page

 By Shola Morgan

 I once brought croissants to a group heading off to choir practice.
 There were four of us in the car, five including her son, who, with his 6’4” frame, generously made more space for us and squeezed himself into the boot.
-You can imagine the ,gpstruggle.
+You can imagine the struggle.
 But hey, croissants!
 I had surprised everyone that morning, and they loved it.

 The next time, though, they assumed I'd be bringing them again.
 Spoiler: I didn’t.
 The result?
 A few fainting spells (true story!) as the lack of breakfast took a toll, all because everyone had banked on those flaky pastries.
 It was a lovely moment gone wrong, a reminder of the dangers of putting all your expectations into one basket—or croissant box, in this case.